iagorodrigues2002/Recipes-Projetact/README.md

-# In this project, i'm do basicaly a website with something recipes.
+# In this project, i'm do basicaly a website with some recipes.
 This is a challenge of The Odin Project